VukTheBeast/FitbitAcitvityExporter/README.md

 In my case, I wanted to migrate my activities from FitBit to Garmin.

-## How to get your auth token?
+## How to get your auth token from FitBit?

-Go to web broweser (prefere Chrome or Mozzila)
+- Go to web broweser (Chrome or Mozzila)
-Open and log in to your FitBit account.
+- Open and log in to your FitBit account.
-Pres F12 keybord.
+- Pres F12 keybord.
 It should open developer tool.
-Go to Console tab.
+- Go to Console tab.
-Copy and past this code:
+- Copy and past this code:

 ```
 function getCookie(name) {